nextstrain/ncov/narratives/ncov_sit-rep_2020-05-08.md

 <!-- This is left-side text -->
 # [Regional spread across Asia](https://nextstrain.org/ncov/asia/2020-05-08?d=tree,map&f_country=Japan,Jordan,Thailand,United%20Arab%20Emirates)

 A similar pattern is repeated for many other countries in the region: multiple introductions, many of which were well-contained, but with a few that took off to spark local transmission.
 We encourage you to "Explore the Data Yourself".
-You will observe similar patterns in Jordan, Japan, Thailand, and the United Arab Emirates.
+As shown here, you will observe similar patterns in Jordan, Japan, Thailand, and the United Arab Emirates.
+Similar patterns can also be seen for Kuwait, Georgia, Taiwan, and Vietnam
 <br><br>
 The consistency of this pattern is strong evidence that the virus frequently crosses international borders.
 Thus, in order to effectively control the epidemic in any one country, we must control the pandemic across all countries through coordinated international efforts.
 <!-- There is no right side text -->